timsearle/Euclid/README.md

 ## Contributions
 ___

-If you wish to contribute to Euclid please fork the repository and send a pull request or raise an issue within GitHub.
+Currently Euclid has all the features that it was originally developed for, but the world of Euclidean geometry is far larger.
+If you wish to contribute to Euclid please fork the repository and send a pull request.
+Contributions and feature requests are always welcome, please do not hesistate to raise an issue with the appropriate label so that any contributors can see.

 ## License
 ___